-Figure 5-3: PJM (ComEd Zone) Capacity Price for Delivery Years 2012-2013 to 2021-2022118
+Figure 5-3: PJM (ComEd Zone) Capacity Price for Delivery Years 2012-2013 to 2021-2022120

-An ongoing regulatory issue could significantly change PJM's RPM in the future.
-In an order 119 issued on June 29, 2018, FERC ruled that an important component of PJM's RPM, the Minimum Offer Price Rule ("MOPR"), was unjust and unreasonable because it does not address the impact of state-subsidized existing resources on the capacity market.
+A recent FERC decision will significantly change PJM's RPM in the future.
+In an order121 issued on June 29, 2018, FERC ruled that an important component of PJM's RPM, the Minimum Offer Price Rule ("MOPR"), was unjust and unreasonable because it does not address the impact of state-subsidized existing resources on the capacity market.
 FERC noted that resources that receive out-of-market payments in PJM's capacity markets cause price suppression:

 "These subsidies enable subsidized resources to have a suppressive effect on the price of capacity procured by PJM through its capacity market, called the Reliability Pricing Model (RPM).
-Out-of-market payments, whether made or directed by a state, allow the supported resources to reduce
+Out-of-market payments, whether made or directed by a state, allow the supported resources to reduce the price of their offers into capacity auctions below the price at which they otherwise would offer absent the payments, causing lower auction clearing prices."
+122